live-controls/.github/profile/Readme.md

 #### Editor
 This library includes an EditorJS implementation

+#### API Login
+This library handles logins made from a centralized API.
+This helps to have a centralized login where modules can log into

 #### Support
 This library includes a simple support system.
 (NOT USABLE AT THE MOMENT)